YaleiYangGlagsow/JRSSC/README.md

 ### Fermi estimation

-Using Fermi method to estimate the myocardial blood flow (MBF).
+Using the Fermi method to estimate the myocardial blood flow (MBF).

 ### estabilish dataframe